 In addition, non-degree students are required to meet all course prerequisites.
-If the non-degree student plans to register for courses in English or math, the student must have ACT, SAT, ACCUPLACER Classic, ACCUPLACER Next Generation or COMPASS scores on file before registering.
+If the non-degree student plans to register for courses in English or math, the student must have ACT, SAT, or ACCUPLACER scores on file before registering.

 Courses taken as non-degree are not applicable toward a degree unless the student provides appropriate admission documents, changes status to degree seeking, and gains approval by the Registrar.